Working with custom domain mappings

 This view displays information about the expiration of the certificate that is associated with your mapping.
 When the certificate expires, the application or function is no longer reachable with the domain mapping, and this condition yields an SSL error.
 If you have a certificate that is about to expire, update the custom domain mapping to use an updated certificate.

 This view also displays information about the specific application or function that is associated with the domain mapping, and the type of the domain mapping.
-For mappings that are generated by Code Engine, the type can be System-public, System-private, or System-internal.
-For custom domain mappings that you create, the type is Custom.
+For mappings that Code Engine generates, the type can be System-public

-2. From the Overview page, click Domain mappings.
+- From the overview page, click Domain mappings.

 Viewing domain mappings with the CLI